-Summer school is a good idea only if you think your child is behind (in traditional school or homeschool) and they need to catch up fast.
+Summer school or homeschool summer school is a good idea if you think your child is behind and they need to catch up fast or if you need to catch up fast.
 If you want a way for your child to learn in the summer, there are better (and more fun!) ways to accomplish summer “school”!
 Just like us, kids need a break from regular schedules, too!

 11 Creative Ways for Summer Schooling (without “School”)

-Alternative to Summer School Idea #1: Do Not Even Think About Workbooks!
+Alternative Learning Idea #1: Do Not Even Think About Workbooks!

 Look, workbooks are pretty boring for most kids during the school year, so don’t make them do worksheets and workbooks during the summer!

 Instead, think about other fun ways to get them reading and writing like Highlights Magazine.